aspose-cells-cloud/aspose-cells-cloud-docs/en/_index.md

 - **Spreadsheet**: The name of the Excel file located in local storage.
 - **Format**: Target format (e.g., pdf, png, csv, json).
-- **Output file**: The resulting file will be saved locally with the specified name.
+- **Output file**: The resulting PDF file will be saved locally with the specified name.

 ## **Core Functions**